How to live together during a divorce or separation

 3. Don't ignore the importance of your own personal space

-It is so important to establish clear boundaries between you both to prevent misunderstandings and to reduce conflict.
-You need to rise above judgment and paranoia (for instance finding an opportunity to check your ex’s phone)
+It’s so important to establish clear boundaries between you both to prevent misunderstandings and to reduce conflict.

 • Have separate sleeping and relaxing spaces.